 Switzerland was admitted as a participating government to the Voluntary Principles on Security and Human Rights (VPs) initiative in September 2011.
 From March 2013 until March 2014, Switzerland chaired the steering committee and hosted the plenary meeting on 26-27 March 2014 in Montreux.
 The Swiss presidency was appreciated by all stakeholders and facilitated several positive developments: A three-year strategy was agreed upon with the aim of strengthening the implementation of the VPs, the transparency and accountability, as well as of aligning the VPs with the UN Guiding Principles on Business and Human Rights.
-Switzerland has reintegrated the VP Steering Committee in March 2018 and chairs it again in 2019-2020.
+During its role as chair for the second time (2019-2020), Switzerland focused on implementing the Voluntary Principles initiative in the field and expanding it to new members.